eddysant/photo-slap/README.md

 * Use the shuffle feature in the menu to mix up the order of the photos
 * Support files include: [".jpg", ".jpeg", ".webp", "gif", ".png", ".bmp"]

 ### feature sets coming:
-* Slide-show controls, second choser
-* Support for child sub-directories
+* Updated splashscreen with instructions
+* Ability to delete photos
+* Updated Icons
+* Automatic slide show and on screen controls
+* Chromecast support
+* Post to social media
-* chromecast support
+* Cloud drive support (does photos.google.com have an api?)